 When can I apply?

-Applications must be received during the intake period.
-All applicants will be advised of the status of their applications within one week after the review meeting.
+Applications must be received during the intake period to be considered.
+All applicants will be advised of the status of their applications within one week after being reviewed in April 2021.

 What kind of projects can receive funding?

 We believe being a good neighbour and building community connections is the key to a thriving community.
 This is why we are always looking for opportunities to support local organizations, programs, and initiatives in our neighbouring communities that enrich the lives of the people who live and work there.

 Through our community investment program, funding consideration is given to programs that endeavour to enhance the quality of life of people in our neighbouring communities, including: